-What electric car models are available in Australia?
+Electric car models are available in Australia

 While electric vehicles do have many benefits, there are some things to be aware of before you make the decision to buy.

-Making sure to have a trusted local mechanic or motoring authority like the NRMA, RACV or RACQ to inspect the vehicle prior to buying will help minimise the risk of landing a lemon.
+Making sure to have a trusted local mechanic or motoring authority like the NRMA, RACV or RACQ inspect the vehicle prior to buying will help minimise the risk of landing a lemon.
 But the best way to get peace of mind is to buy a car history report, which tells you a car's reported history to help you make a wise purchase.

 1 Australian Bureau of Statistics.
-9309.0 - Motor Vehicle Census, Australia, 31 Jan 2017.
-Accessed December 2017.
+Motor Vehicle Census, Australia, 31 Jan 2021.